safereturn815-project/Safe-Return/README.md

-# Safe Return – Face Recognition Frontend
+# Safe Return – Face Recognition

-This project contains the frontend for the Safe Return app, built for identifying and tracking missing persons using face recognition.
+This project contains the Safe Return application, built for identifying and tracking missing persons using face recognition.

 ## Running the code